-If your gestational diabetes is not effectively controled your baby may have one of the following conditions:
+If your gestational diabetes is not effectively controlled your baby may have one of the following conditions:

-- Hypoglycemia (Low Blood Sugar) ?
-After your baby is born, it will no longer have the large amount of glucose from you and may have a rapid drop in blood sugar.
+- Hypoglycemia (Low Blood Sugar) – After your baby is born, it will no longer have a large amount of glucose from you and may have a rapid drop in blood sugar.
 Your baby will be monitored for this after delivery.
 Maintaining normal blood sugar levels for 24 hours before delivery helps to decrease the risk of hypoglycemia.